10.1. Object stub generator

 • <n> and <m> specify the number of instances for each resource.

-See Multiple Resource Instances Implementation for more.
+See Multiple resource Instances implementation for more.

 To handle resource instances dynamically, use the -dri.
 Combine it with the -nri <rid> <max> option to set the maximum number of instances for each resource.
 This allows resources to have a variable number of instances at runtime.